alexjzyang/fhxParse/DevLog.md

 ## 02/03/2025

 **Created plans and sprint schedules.
 Targeting milestones, complete package of DS creation code by March 14.**
-Today: Examine tables for neseted blocks
+Today: Examine tables for nested blocks

+EOD: New code to automatically generate test run folders.
+Created its associated unit tests.